The Inquiry Path

 After the conversation, time is taken for discernment.

-If the work does not feel aligned, clarity is offered without pressure.
+If it isn’t aligned, clarity is offered without pressure.

-To protect integrity, the inquiry process does not include:
+To protect integrity, this process does not include:

 • pressure to decide quickly